AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp-2022.rst

        to get emails about the course, but it's not necessary to attend.  **The course is open to everyone in the world**, with some partners providing special services (see below).
-     * For more live updates, follow `Coderefine Mastodon
+     * For more live updates, follow `Coderefinery Mastodon
        <https://fosstodon.org/@coderefinery>`__ (more updates) or
        `CodeRefine (not -ry) Twitter
        <https://twitter.com/coderefine/>`__ (possibly fewer updates).